manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 # Versioning

-For the versions available, see the [tags on this repository](https://github.com/manifold-systems/manifold/tags).
+See the [tags on this repository](https://github.com/manifold-systems/manifold/tags) for available versions.

 # Author